-In this tutorial we will show you how to install Moodle on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install Moodle on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Moodle is an Open Source Course Management System (CMS), also known as a Learning Management System (LMS) or a Virtual Learning Environment (VLE).
-It has become very popular among educators around the world as a tool for creating online dynamic web sites for their students.
-Moodle brings features include assignment submission, online quizzes, wiki, grading, instant messages, discussion boards, and others.
-But since it’s a modular software, it can be extended via plugins to add extra functionality.
+It has become very popular among educators around the world as a tool for creating online dynamic websites for their students.
+Moodle brings features to include assignment submission, online quizzes, wiki, grading, instant messages, discussion boards, and others.
+But since it’s modular software, it can be extended via plugins to add extra functionality.

 Install Moodle on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade sudo apt-get install git-core

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules:

 apt-get install imagemagick php7.0-curl php7.0-gd php7.0-mbstring php7.0-mysql libapache2-mod-php7.0 php7.0-mcrypt php7.0-bz2 php7.0-zip php7.0-json

 Step 3.
 Installing Moodle.